 Before donating to an organization, it’s only natural that a donor would want to know how that nonprofit spends its donations.

-- Look up the annual IRS form 990 on Guidestar’s website.
+- Look up the annual IRS form 990 on Candid’s website.

 - Ask for the past three audited financial reports.